Warren Harding (climber): Later climbs and controversies

-Following his climb of El Capitan, Harding put up the overhanging East Face of Washington Column in Yosemite, renamed "Astroman" after it was climbed without aid, the first of a row of serious routes he did with his partner of this period, photographer Glen Denny.
-This was followed by: the wildly overhanging Leaning Tower, also done with Denny and still one of the most popular big-wall routes in Yosemite; the North Face of the 'Rostrum' just outside Yosemite Valley, again with Denny (a notoriously hard and spectacular later one-day testpiece as a free climb); and the beautiful and isolated 2500 ft face of Mount Watkins across from Half Dome, done with Yvon Chouinard and Chuck Pratt (with 'hard man' Harding famously refusing water on the parched last days of the climb to save it for those doing the final leads).
-Pratt wrote in the 1965 American Alpine Journal: "By the fourth day, Yvon had lost so much weight from dehydration that he could lower his climbing knickers without undoing a single button.
-For the first time in seven years, I was able to remove a ring from my finger, and Harding, whose resemblance to the classical conception of Satan is legendary, took on an even more gaunt and sinister appearance."
+Following his ascent of El Capitan, Harding established several notable climbing routes in Yosemite, often with photographer Glen Denny.
+These included the overhanging East Face of Washington Column, later known as "Astroman," after it was free climbed without aid, the Leaning Tower route in Yosemite; and the North face of the Rostrum outside Yosemite Valley.
+He also participated in the ascent of the 2,500-foot (760 m) face of Mount Watkins with Yvon Chouinard and Chuck Pratt.
+Writing in the American Alpine Journal in 1965, Pratt described the physical effects of dehydration experienced by the climbers during the Mount Watkins ascent, noting the demanding conditions encountered on the route.

-Harding also pioneered big wall ascents in the Sierra Nevada, with routes such as the 2000 ft face of the more than 14000 ft Keeler Needle on the side of Mount Whitney and the South West Face of Mount Conness in the Yosemite high country.
+Harding also pioneered big wall ascents in the Sierra Nevada, with routes such as the 2000 ft face of the more than 14000 ft Keeler Needle on the side of Mount Whitney and the Southwest Face of Mount Conness in the Yosemite high country.

 Harding and climber-photographer Galen Rowell nearly succumbed to a storm on the difficult and tedious, but strikingly beautiful, South Face of Half Dome in 1970.
 After a rescue and later difficulties, one partner, Joe Faint, abandoned the project.
 Rowell recounted his worries when Harding didn't show up one weekend: "The next weekend, as we hike up the steep trail to Half Dome, I stop feeling sorry for Warren when he limps past me with a huge pack.
 Half of Warren is still twice the average man."
 Unsuccessful and unpleasant jaunts working as a contractor in Vietnam and a serious accident—a truck hit him while working at a construction site, leaving him permanently disabled—did not stop Harding from returning and finishing the climb.

-Harding also made a much-publicised first ascent of the "Wall of the Early Morning Light", up the tallest portion of El Capitan in its southeast side.
+Harding also made a much-publicized first ascent of the "Wall of the Early Morning Light", up the tallest portion of El Capitan on its southeast side.
 With Dean Caldwell, he spent 27 nights on the wall, living mostly in tented hammocks designed in coordination with Roger Derryberry.
-When a 4-day storm rolled in, the National Park Service decided, after 22 days, that the two needed to be rescued.
+When a four day storm rolled in, the National Park Service decided, after 22 days, that the two needed to be rescued.
 Ropes were lowered, but after much shouting back and forth, retracted.
 Harding, in his book Downward Bound, recounts what might have happened had the rescue persisted: